franko/gsl-shell/doc/user-manual/gdt.rst

 They are similar to matrices but with some notable differences:

 * columns have a name defined in the table's headers
-* each cell can contain a number or a string or be undefined.
+* each cell can contain either a number, a string or an undefined value.

-Since a GDT table can contain also strings it is much more useful to store data coming from observations or from reports.
+Since a GDT table can contain strings they are ofter useful to store data coming from observations or from reports.
 The possibility to mark as undefined the cell's value is also useful to take into account missing data.

 Here an example of a GDT table: